gut-leben-in-deutschland/bericht/content/09/report.en.md

 A major, established and internationally comparable **indicator for an economy's ability to innovate** is the **research and development (R&D) spending as a percentage of GDP**.

-Expenditure on R&D increased from 2.2 to 3.0 per cent between 1995 and 2015.
-In 2015, Germany spent more than 90 billion euros on research and development.
-This was 7 per cent more than in the previous year.
+Expenditure on R&D increased from 2.2 to 2.9 per cent between 1995 and 2015.
+In 2015, Germany spent about 89 billion euros on research and development.
+This was five per cent more than in the previous year.

 A glance at other [**EU Member States**](http://ec.europa.eu/eurostat/documents/2995521/7752015/9-30112016-BP-DE.pdf/4a567899-61d5-4921-a0a0-ea7bdbba39aa) shows how well Germany fares in terms of overall expenditure on R&D. In 2015, Germany placed fifth among other EU countries, but internationally its spending on R&D lags behind countries such as South Korea or Japan.